 Term life insurance has level premiums that last for a set number of years (the term).
 This life insurance generally includes a death benefit in the form of a lump sum of cash that’s paid out to a beneficiary by the life insurance company if you die while this coverage is active.
 This lump sum can be used for a variety of things, such as burial expenses, mortgage, and debt payments, living expenses for your family, or donations, generally tax-free.
 Additionally, you may have the option to convert your policy to permanent coverage before the term ends.
 After the term expires the policy may either terminate or automatically renew annually.
 If your policy is slated to terminate at the end of the term period, then in order to continue the coverage you may need to shop for a new policy.

 Permanent life insurance premiums are used to maintain the policy’s death benefit and may allow the policy to build cash value that can be borrowed by the policy owner, which is another great benefit of permanent life insurance.
 There is often a waiting period after the purchase of permanent life insurance before borrowing is permitted.
 This allows potential cash value to accumulate in the policy.
 But, after that waiting period expires you’ll have the option to withdraw potential cash value to help you when you need it most.
 If you have an emergency medical issue, for example, the potential cash value can be used to pay for health costs.
-Many policyholders also tap into potential cash value for other reasons such as building a nest egg for retirement, building a fund for college costs, or to help supplement retirement income, to name a few.
+Many policyholders also tap into potential cash value for other reasons such as building a fund for college costs, or to help supplement retirement income, to name a few.

 To help you determine what option is right for you, ask yourself how long you think your life insurance policy should last.